Copperbelt Energy Corporation: Nigeria

-In Nigeria CEC owned 45% of the Abuja Electricity Distribution Company (AEDC) an electric power distribution company.
+In Nigeria CEC owned 45 percent of the Abuja Electricity Distribution Company (AEDC) an electric power distribution company.
 AEDC has a franchise for distributing electricity in four Nigerian states, the Federal Capital Territory of Abuja, Niger State, Kogi State and Nasarawa State and serves 700,000 customers.

-CEC holds a 20% stake in North South Power Limited which has a 30-year concession to operate the 600MW Shiroro hydro power plant in Niger State.
+CEC holds a 20 percent stake in North South Power Limited which has a 30-year concession to operate the 600MW Shiroro Hydroelectric Power Station in Niger State.

 Other countries

 In Namibia, CEC has signed a joint development agreement with the state utility, NamPower, and Kudu Power Limited for development of 800MW-1,050MW combined cycle gas-to-power generation.
-The company also has a 60% interest in Arandis Power, the developer of a 120MW hybrid HFO and renewable generation plant in Arandis, Namibia.
+The company also has a 60 percent interest in Arandis Power, the developer of a 120MW hybrid HFO and renewable generation plant in Arandis, Namibia.

 CEC has signed a power purchase agreement (PPA) with the Government of Sierra Leone for a 20-year concession to build and operate a 128MW thermal power project.

 History

 CEC traces its origin to a company that was called Northern Rhodesia Power Corporation established in 1952.
 In or around 1954, the company became the Rhodesia-Congo Border Power Corporation whose purpose was to supply reliable and secure electricity to the mines in Northern Rhodesia and the Congo by interconnecting separately run thermal power stations in the mining areas.
 Later, the company sourced and supplied hydroelectric power from the Congo to supply to the mines in Northern Rhodesia before the production of hydroelectricity from the Kariba Dam.

 At Zambia’s independence in 1964, the Rhodesia-Congo Border Power Corporation became Copperbelt Power Company (CPC), an entity that supplied electricity to the mines until 1986 when it was incorporated into the Zambia Consolidated Copper Mines (ZCCM) as its Power Division.

 In 1997, CEC was born out of the privatization of ZCCM - Power Division.
 Cinergy Global Power of the US and National Grid of the UK acquired the controlling stake in the company.

 The two investors subsequently sold off their 77 per cent stake in the company to a group of local entrepreneurs.
 In January 2008, CEC became Zambia’s first power utility to list on the Lusaka Stock Exchange (LuSE) and remains the only one as of 2015.

-In 2013 CEC expanded its operations into Nigeria by taking a 75% stake in KANN Utility which in turn owns 60% of Abuja Electricity Distribution Company.
-In 2013 the company purchased a 20% share of North South Power Limited which has a 30-year concession to operate the 600MW Shiroro hydro power plant in Niger State.
+In 2013 CEC expanded its operations into Nigeria by taking a 75 percent stake in KANN Utility which in turn owns 60 percent of Abuja Electricity Distribution Company.
+In 2013 the company purchased a 20 percent share of North South Power Limited which has a 30-year concession to operate the 600MW Shiroro hydro power plant in Niger State.